linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 11 Value at Risk and Expected Shortfall.md

 11.14 Suppose the first-order autocorrelation for daily changes in the value of a portfolio is 0.12.
 The 10-day VaR, calculated by multiplying the one-day VaR by √10, is 2 million.
 What is a better estimate of the VaR that takes account of autocorrelation?
 11.15 Suppose that we back-test a VaR model using 1,000 days of data.
 The VaR confidence level is  $99\%$  and we observe 15 exceptions.
 Should we reject the model at the  $5\%$  confidence level?
 Use Kupiec's two-tailed test.
-11.16 The change in the value of a portfolio in three months is normally distributed with a mean of  $500,000 and a standard deviation of$ 3 million.
+11.16 The change in the value of a portfolio in three months is normally distributed with a mean of  \$500,000 and a standard deviation of\$ 3 million.
 Calculate the VaR and ES for a confidence level of 99.5\% and a time horizon of three months.
 11.17 The probability that the loss from a portfolio will be greater than  $\$ 10$  million in one month is estimated to be  $5\%$ .

 (a) What is the one-month  $99\%$  VaR, assuming the change in value of the portfolio is normally distributed with zero mean?